-

 Mr. Tyler is a composer of choral music with over 70 titles to his name, and he has enjoyed performances of his works by groups across the United States and Canada.
 During a brief hiatus from writing music, he turned his attention to educational materials and completed two textbooks: “Music Literacy for the High School Vocalist, Volumes 1-4,” and “A Comprehensive Study of Music Theory.”
 His music literacy books are currently being used by more than two dozen school districts in Connecticut, New York, and Pennsylvania.
 Mr. Tyler is a popular clinician, lecturer, and adjudicator, and has presented programs throughout New England and New York.

-In his first year of retirement, he keeps finding new ways to keep himself amused, useful, and hopefully out of trouble.
+Since his retirement from teaching, he keeps finding new ways to keep himself amused, useful, and hopefully out of trouble.
 Away from the music world, he finds respite in dogs, travel, golf, writing, and cooking.
 To help sate his love of golf, he now manages a course in Westborough.
 As a self-taught cook, one of his “Bucket List” items is preparing something on the Food Network, and he delights in finding new recipes he can loosely follow.

 -